 planned; showing different tools and workflows to geotag your images

-- Rate, Tag, Search and Filter Your Images in Capture One
+- Filter And Search Your Images in Capture One

 Before we dive into the tools that you use for keywording in Capture One, there are two items to consider.